 Net Off Invoice is an approved value pass-through method for processing USDA Foods.
 The processor sells end products containing USDA Foods to a commercial distributor at the commercial price.
-Then the distributor sells the end products to the Sponsor at a discounted net price.
+The distributor then sells the end products to the sponsor at a discounted net price.

-- The Sponsor's Responsibilities are outlined in the alternate value pass-through systems program agreement - Sponsors participating in the NOI program must sign the alternate value pass-through systems program agreement listed at the back of this procedure manual.
-Once signed, turn the agreement into the State
+- The sponsor's responsibilities are outlined in the alternate value pass-through systems program agreement - Sponsors participating in the NOI program must sign the alternate value pass-through systems program agreement listed at the back of this procedure manual.
+Once signed, turn the agreement into the State.